 There is no such thing as the perfect DNA testing and genealogical research platform.
 So despite being a pretty impressive service altogether, there are a few kinks that Ancestry could improve to provide their clients with an even better experience.

-- DNA and mtDNA testing can calibrate your results so that only a specific maternal or paternal line is considered for results.
+- DNA and mtDNA testing can calibrate your test results so that only a specific maternal or paternal line is considered for results.
 This can be especially helpful if you’re trying to learn more about the history of a parent who doesn’t have a lot of genealogical knowledge.

 It’s also worth noting that both of these tests can be used in combination with an autosomal test to further improve the details of your research.
 So the fact that Ancestry no longer offers them might call for the need to visit other service providers.